MilaTost/ExpEvo_with_replicated_selection/README.md

 - Removal of non-diallelic and non-polymorphic markers

 #### Loading of required packages and the VCF file:
-Most of the function come from the vcfR package from [Knaus and Grünwald 2018](https://github.com/knausb/vcfR#:~:text=VcfR%20is%20an%20R%20package%20intended%20to%20allow,rapidly%20read%20from%20and%20write%20to%20VCF%20files.)
+Most of the function come from the <vcfR> package from [Knaus and Grünwald 2018](https://github.com/knausb/vcfR#:~:text=VcfR%20is%20an%20R%20package%20intended%20to%20allow,rapidly%20read%20from%20and%20write%20to%20VCF%20files.).
+The <vcfR> package from [Knaus and Grünwald 2018] works with S4 objects, therefore the syntax is quite different from "normal" R jargon.
-Most calculations and filtering steps over the entire set of markers were run by using the `mclapply()` function from the `parallel()` package.
+Most calculations and filtering steps over the entire set of markers were run by using the `mclapply()` function from the `parallel` package.
+We observed that the <mclapply()> function was extremly fast and efficient.
 ```{r}
 library(stringr)
 library(data.table)